Public decision list college of mayor and Alderman May 6, 2020

 Due to nationwide measures against the corona virus, child care is closed from March 16 to May 11, 2020.
 Parents will continue to pay childcare bills during this period to prevent childcare providers from running into financial difficulties.
 Parents entitled to childcare allowance will get their own contribution for this period back from the state.
 For parents without entitlement to childcare benefits, the municipality subsidizes toddler care and preschool education.
 The State has asked municipalities to refund for these parents the own contribution paid in the period from March 16 to May 11 as well.

-1. the income-related parental contribution for preschool and early childhood education,
+1. to fully compensate the income-dependent parental contribution for preschool and pre-school education,

 parents;

-2. to cover the cost of this from the regular budget for childcare and to register separately,
+2. to cover the cost of this from the regular budget for Child Care and register it separately,

-in order to qualify for compensation from the State to municipalities, which will be further
+in order to be eligible for compensation from the State to municipalities, which will be further

 6. Covenant Alliance of municipal- and provincial governments against